VincentGourbin/FluxForge-Studio/docs/SETUP.md

-# MFLUX-Gradio Setup Guide
+# FluxForge Studio Setup Guide

-This comprehensive guide will help you set up MFLUX-Gradio on your system.
+This comprehensive guide will help you set up FluxForge Studio on your system with the latest diffusers-based architecture.

 ## 📋 System Requirements